Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 Select force https and click the "save and update" button.
 This redirectes http traffic to https.
 ![force https](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/force-https.png)

-Enable Https for your domain.
-Caprover issues lets encrypt certificate for domains.
+Enable HTTPS for your domain.
+CapRover issues lets encrypt the certificate for domains.
 ![enable https certificate](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/enable-https.png)

 Our website is live now, this is default page for caprover.